Project 562: Exhibitions

-The exhibition of Project 562, titled Photographic Presence and Contemporary Indians: Matika Wilbur's Project 562, featuring 40 of Wilbur's Native American portraits, as well as audio narratives from select sitters debuted at the Tacoma Art Museum, and ran May 17 through October 5, 2014.
-On October 23, 2015, Project 562 went on display as a main feature at the Hibulb Cultural Center in Tulalip, Washington.
+The inaugural exhibition of Project 562, titled Photographic Presence and Contemporary Indians: Matika Wilbur's Project 562, featuring 40 of Wilbur's Native American portraits as well as audio narratives from select sitters, debuted at the Tacoma Art Museum in 2014.
+Since then, Project 562 has been featured in exhibitions at the Hibulb Cultural Center, Anne Kittrell Art Gallery at University of Arkansas, Barrett Art Gallery at Santa Monica College, and Tidelands Gallery.
+In 2022, an outdoor exhibition of Project 562, facilitated by Photoville, was presented at Times Square in New York City.